 The prisoners returned also included some Russian fighters mobilized and contract soldiers including kadyrovtsy – the notoriously brutal troops named after Chechen strongman Ramzan Kadyrov.

-Since launching a surprise border incursion at the beginning of August, have taken control of some parts in Kursk Oblast.
+Since launching a surprise border incursion at the beginning of August, Ukrainian forces have taken control of some parts in Kursk Oblast.
 Ukrainian troops also captured hundreds of Russian soldiers as they occupied about 1,200 square kilometers in Russia.

 Many of the men captured during the Kursk incursion had been conscripts.
 They were young men who were completing their 12 month military service and never expected to be in combat.